open-dis/dis-tutorial/CoordinateSystems.md

 <img src="images/EulerAngles.jpg"/>

 The Austalian Defense Force has published a fine paper on the mathemtatics involved, including the use of quaternions to aid in computation.
 See the Kok paper below in "further readings."

+###Local Coordinate Systems
+In addition to the global coordinate system, which are used to position entities in the real world, DIS sometimes uses a local coordinate system to describe items relative to the entity in question.
+A local coordinate system has its origin at the center of the entity's _bounding volume_.
+A bounding volume is a closed volume that completely contains the entity.
+If there's a tank with a complex shape, then a bounding volume might be a box large enough to completely contain the tank.
+It's useful for creating a computationally efficient algorithms that discover things like entity collisions, and for certain graphics calculations relating to view frustums.
+In the context of DIS the local coordinate system can be used to describe where, specificaly, a munition impacted on an entity.

+The local coordinate systems x-axis points out the front of the entity, the y-axis out the right hand side, and the z-axis points down, in a conventional right-handed arrangement.

 ### Further Reading